-A sample of 95 roundabouts in the Flanders region of Belgium was studied.
-The roundabout data were obtained from the Flemish Infrastructure Agency (part of the Department of Mobility and Public Works).
+A sample of 91 roundabouts in the Flanders region of Belgium was studied.
+The roundabout data were obtained from the Flemish Infrastructure Agency (part of the Ministry of Mobility and Public Works).
 The sample was selected according to the following successive selection criteria applied on the initial dataset:

-- Roundabouts on roads owned by the Flemish Infrastructure Agency (so called numbered roads). - Roundabouts constructed between 1994 and 2000. - 3 or 4 roundabouts selected randomly in each of the 28 administrative road districts in the Flanders region.
+- Roundabouts constructed between 1994 and 2000.

+- 3 or 4 roundabouts selected randomly in each of the 28 administrative road districts in the Flanders region.

-All the investigated roundabouts are located on roads owned by the Flemish Infrastructure Agency.
-This Agency owns mainly roads with significant traffic, where other, smaller and less busy roads are usually owned by municipalities.
-The average traffic volume on the type of roads in question is 11611 vehicles per day [9].
-No information was available about the traffic volume on the selected roundabouts.
+All the investigated roundabouts are located on regional roads (so called numbered roads) owned by either the Flemish Infrastructure Agency either the provinces.
+This type of roads is characterized by significant traffic, where other, smaller and less busy roads are usually owned by municipalities.
+The Annual Average Daily Traffic on the type of roads in question is 11 611 vehicles per day (AWV, 2004).
+No information was available about the AADT on the selected roundabouts.
 Both single-lane as well as double-lane roundabouts may occur on the roads that were selected in the sample, although the former type is more common.
 The dataset provides no information on the number of lanes on the roundabout.
 Also, no information was available about the type of bicyclist facility present at the roundabouts.